Nonclassicality of induced coherence without induced emission: Theory

-The term of the quantum state that leads to the quadratically increasing coincidence counts in the case of laser pump is again $\ket{1_{S_1},1_{S_2}}\ket{2_{I_1}}$, which arises due to stimulated emission occurring at NL2.
-It can be physically understood as follows: The presence of a photon in the $I_1$ mode at NL2, makes the emission of a photon in the same mode more probable.
-Since emission of an idler photons is always accompanied by the emission of its partner signal photon, the $S_1$--$S_2$ coincidence detection rate enhances.
+Comparing with Eq. (\ref{coincidence-las}) with (\ref{coincidence-las-na}), we find that a complete misalignment of the idler beams reduces the $S_1$--$S_2$ coincidence detection rate by a factor of two (Fig. \ref{fig-las-sp-comp}).
+The phenomenon can be physically understood as follows: The presence of a photon in the $I_1$ mode at NL2, makes the emission of another photon in the same mode more probable.
+Since emission of an idler photon is always accompanied by the emission of its partner signal photon, the $S_1$--$S_2$ coincidence detection rate enhances.